 Being kind for the sake of being kind without any expectation of anything in return | Being kind to someone because you expect something in return |

-Intrinsic vs. Extrinsic Motivation: Which Is Better?
+Intrinsic Vs. Extrinsic Motivation: Which Is Better?

 Intrinsic and extrinsic motivation can be useful in different situations.
 For example, extrinsic motivation may be more useful than intrinsic motivation in situations when people do not want to engage in the activity, but there is an external reward for engaging in that activity.
 For example, extrinsic motivation may be useful to help students study for and pass a class they are not interested in studying for in school.
 Extrinsic motivation may also help people avoid activities they enjoy but have harmful consequences such as reducing drug or alcohol consumption because they do not want to go to jail.

 However, one of the risks of extrinsic motivation is that it can reduce intrinsic motivation through a process called overjustification.
 For example, in one study, one group of children were given or believed they would be given a ribbon and a gold star for drawing pictures.
-Another group of children in the same study were assigned to draw without an expected reward (e.g., ribbon or gold star).
+Another group of children in the same study were assigned to draw without an expected reward.
 The children in the study who were given a ribbon and a gold star for drawing pictures spent less time drawing than the group of children who were given no reward.
-The children given the award, therefore, had less intrinsic motivation but also didn’t produce as much.3
+The children given the award, therefore, had less intrinsic motivation but also didn’t produce as much.3 This study suggests that if someone is extrinsically motivated then they will be more focused on gaining the reward rather than spending time on the task.

-This study suggests that if an individual is extrinsically motivated then that individual will be more focused on gaining the reward rather than spending time on the task.
 This process may be seen in smoking cessation.
-For example, one study found that smokers with higher levels of intrinsic motivation compared to extrinsic motivation were more likely to achieve abstinence from smoking.4 However, another study found that rewards or extrinsic motivation does not decrease intrinsic motivation.
+For example, one study found that smokers with higher levels of intrinsic motivation were more likely to achieve abstinence from smoking.4 However, another study found that rewards or extrinsic motivation does not decrease intrinsic motivation.
 Thus, it likely depends on the individual, environment, and goals to determine whether intrinsic or extrinsic motivation works better.5

 Can Intrinsic & Extrinsic Motivation Co-Exist?

 Anyone can use intrinsic and extrinsic motivation to help them achieve their goals.
 For example, a person may use extrinsic motivation to pursue external reasons for a certain career such as money, prestige, status, and power.
-However, that person can also use intrinsic motivation to help them in that same career such as picking a career that he or she is interested in, finds inherently rewarding, is enjoyable, and connects them with a deeper inner calling.
+However, that person can also use intrinsic motivation to help them in that same career, such as picking a career that he or she is interested in, finds inherently rewarding, is enjoyable, and connects them with a deeper inner calling.
 Combining both intrinsic and extrinsic motivation can create powerful reasons to pursue a goal or not engage in a potentially harmful activity.

 4 Ways to Utilize Intrinsic Motivation